 Where can I go gorilla trekking?

-There are two main countries for mountain gorilla trekking: Rwanda and Uganda.
+All of the world’s mountain gorillas live in the Virunga Mountains of Central and East Africa.
+The two main countries for gorilla trekking are Rwanda and Uganda.
 In Rwanda you can trek to see mountain gorillas in Volcanoes National Park.
-In Uganda you can visit mountain gorillas in Bwindi Impenetrable National Park or Mgahinga National Park.
+In Uganda, you can visit mountain gorillas in Bwindi Impenetrable National Park or Mgahinga National Park.
 The gorilla population in Mgahinga isn’t as large and steady as that of Bwindi, making the latter the better and more popular option.

-The decision to go gorilla trekking in Rwanda or Uganda therefore really rests on other factors, like cost and accessibility.
+The decision to go gorilla trekking in Rwanda or Uganda usually rests on factors like cost and accessibility.
 You also want to consider what else you’ll do on your trip to the country, as the cost and effort of a gorilla trek means you’ll likely only be seeing gorillas on one day.
 We discuss all these matters in just a moment, but first, let’s answer a very important question …

 Is gorilla trekking worth it?